 - IP address: If connections to the remote URL provided by Conveyor do not work (eg timeout), please try using a different IP address for your machine (use CMD and type ipconfig to see IP addresses), also ensure you have opened the port on your local firewall.

 - Firewall: Check there are no BLOCK firewall rules that are overriding your ALLOW rule.
 By default, BLOCK overrides.
+Also check that access to Visual Studio isn't blocked.

 - If Conveyor cannot find any web projects (when you run the project), please send a screen shot of your solution structure to firstname.lastname@example.org so we can investigate.